i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Pre-shared key client authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Each client generates a secret 32-byte key ``psk_i``, and sends it to the server.
+Alternatively, the server can generate the secret key, and send it to one or more clients.

 Server processing
 ^^^^^^^^^^^^^^^^^